 Just use your favorite pancake batter recipe.
 Or, you can use one of the many pancake recipes that I have created, which are all keto and low-carb!

 Each recipe is made with different types of flour, so you can choose according to what you have on hand.
+You can even use a low-carb pancake mix.

 Besides your favorite batter, you will need to have high-quality food coloring.
 You can always mix certain colors to get the shades that you want.